 Headache, constipation, or diarrhea may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Tell your doctor right away if you have any serious side effects, including: easy bleeding/bruising, signs of infection (such as sore throat that doesn't go away, fever, chills), mental/mood changes (such as agitation, confusion, depression, hallucinations).

 Get medical help right away if you have any very serious side effects, including: fast/slow/irregular heartbeat, severe dizziness, fainting, seizure.